Reservation Dogs: Development

 The series was first reported on in November 2019 and was confirmed by Taika Waititi on Twitter shortly after.
 The initial report announced that Waititi would be co-writing the series with Native American filmmaker Sterlin Harjo, who would also share executive producer and directing duties with Waititi.
 After the pilot had been shot in Okmulgee, Oklahoma, FX announced a series order for the project in December 2020.
 The casting for the four lead actors, D'Pharaoh Woon-A-Tai, Devery Jacobs, Paulina Alexis, and newcomer Lane Factor, was also confirmed at this time, alongside a group of guest stars to be featured in the pilot episode.

 Filming sites for principal photography for season one, which had wrapped by July 2021, included Okmulgee, Tulsa, Sand Springs, Beggs, Inola, and Terlton, all in northeast Oklahoma.
 On September 2, 2021, FX renewed the series for a second season, also filmed on location in Okmulgee.

 Harjo later created another FX series, The Lowdown, which he confirmed to take place in the same fictional universe as Reservation Dogs.
-Hawke and Horn appear in the series as different characters; however, Alexis makes a cameo appearance in the pilot episode as Willie Jack.
+Hawke and Horn appear in the series as different characters; however, Alexis makes a cameo appearance in the pilot episode as Willie Jack while Jacobs has a cameo as Postoak in the second episode.

 Creative team

-The series features a predominantly Indigenous cast and crew, including creator Sterlin Harjo, and an all-Native writers' room.
+The series features a predominantly Indigenous cast and crew, including creator Sterlin Harjo and an all-Native writers' room.
 It's the first show to feature an entirely Native writers' room.
 Discussing their creative partnership and respective roles in the production, Waititi stressed, "I really believe people need to tell their own stories and especially from whatever area they are from", leading to Harjo, who is from Oklahoma, taking the lead on the project and Waititi taking a more supporting role.
 Additionally, many of the storylines in the show are inspired by events from Harjo's childhood.

 Part of the development process included casting unknown actors from Indigenous communities, and the young leads in particular forming a working rapport, often around their shared love of Indigenous comedy.
 Jacobs and Alexis added that they bonded over their mutual appreciation of the sketch comedy group 1491s.
-Four of the five members of the 1491s worked on season one of the series, and with the addition of Ryan RedCorn to the writers' room for season two, all of the 1491s are now working on Reservation Dogs as writers and actors, directors, or producers.
+Four of the five members of the 1491s worked on season one of the series, and with the addition of Ryan RedCorn to the writers' room for season two, all of the 1491s worked on Reservation Dogs as writers and actors, directors, or producers.
 On September 22, 2022, FX renewed the series for a third season.
 Harjo announced on June 29, 2023, that the show would end with the third season.

 Themes

 The series explores themes of death, grief, and community, mirroring experiences common in Native American communities.
-The series is marked by loss, notably the off-screen deaths of Daniel and the death of Elora Danan's mother, Cookie.
-This theme of loss resonates throughout its three seasons, culminating in the poignant series finale.
+The series is marked by loss, notably the off-screen deaths of Daniel and Elora Danan's mother, Cookie.
+This theme of loss resonates throughout its three seasons, culminating in the series finale.